GlobalGovernanceFrameworks/love-ledger/docs/TECHNICAL_SPECIFICATION.md

 This specification defines the Minimum Viable Product (MVP) for the Love Ledger, a dual-system platform for recognizing both monetized care work (Hearts economy) and non-monetized community contributions (Love Ledger).

 **Core Innovation**: A bioregional economic operating system designed for **systemic resilience and regenerative flow** through:
+- **Sovereign offline capability** (true peer-to-peer mesh, not delayed sync to central ledger)
 - Continuous circulation (demurrage-based Hearts currency)
 - Community-rooted identity (Web of Trust, no central ID database)
 - Distributed validation (Community Weaver network)
 - Absolute data sovereignty (BAZ-controlled Holochain instances)

+**Strategic Positioning**: With CBDCs like the Digital Euro launching 2027-2029, Love Ledger occupies the **sanctuary currency** niche—complementing state digital currencies for taxes and global trade while providing genuine offline resilience, privacy, and community autonomy for local care economies.

 **Design Philosophy**: This is not a "platform" that communities join—it's a **protocol** that communities run.
 Each Bioregional Autonomous Zone (BAZ) operates its own instance, choosing whether and how to federate with others.
+The local mesh network IS the ledger of record, not a cache awaiting central validation.

 ---